mohsenari/OODesignPatterns/README.md

 # OODesignPatterns

-Smaple implementation of Object Oriented design patterns
+Sample implementation of Object Oriented design patterns

-## List of patterns to implement:
+## List of patterns to implement

 * Creational
   * [ ] Builder